gattaccio8/hotel.com/README.md

 YYY

-if there are not lights on you will see an empty line:
+if there are not lights on, you will see an empty line sample user input:
 4,3,6

+output:
 Converted to Berlin clock:
 ON